 Yet having grown up in that barren land, I know that West Texas has more to it than one might realize.
 Tough mesquite bushes hold fast, never giving in to the elements.
-Huddled in their shade are jack rabbits, deer, armadillos, coyotes, and skunks.
+Huddled in their shade are jackrabbits, deer, armadillos, coyotes, and skunks.
 Underneath bleached rocks are snakes, centipedes, and scorpions.
 Dig down a few feet into the soil and you find a diminishing water table.
 Dig further down and you could strike oil.
 Overhead, the sun burns hot and the wind is dry, sometimes kicking up huge whirlwinds that we call dust devils.
-Angry storms occasionally lash out with lightening, hail, and tornadoes, but most days you can look up to see the endless blue sky.
-At dusk the sun exits with a splash of colors.
+Angry storms occasionally lash out with lightning, hail, and tornadoes, but most days you can look up to see the endless blue sky.
+At dusk, the sun exits with a splash of colors.
 Then night takes over and the sky fills up with a billion stars and galaxies.

 Maybe it’s not so empty inside of me, either.
 When I take a moment to look behind the dull headache, I can see that my stubborn passions remain.
 There are still memories, music, tears, hunger, love, friendships, hatred, laughter, loneliness, sexuality, and scorn.